Freemasonry in Asia

 This is a general survey on the historical and modern presence of Freemasonry in countries located in Asia (including Armenia and Turkey).

 Armenia

 The Grand Lodge of Armenia is a national organization, supervising Freemasonry in Armenia.
 It was consecrated in 2002 by representatives of the Grand Lodge of the District of Columbia, the Grande Loge Nationale Française and the Grand Lodge of Russia.

 The Grand Lodge of Armenia is recognised by the United Grand Lodge of England and is located in Yerevan.

 China

+There are currently no Masonic Lodges in Mainland China, but there are operational Lodges in the autonomous Hong Kong.

+Taiwan

-Freemasonry in China is outlawed by the Chinese Communist Party.
-The Grand Lodge of China (in Taiwan) was founded in 1949, it has 11 lodges with 750 members and is recognised by the United Grand Lodge of England.
+The Grand Lodge of China is located on the island of Taiwan, and was founded in 1949.
+It has 11 lodges with 750 members and is recognised by the United Grand Lodge of England.

 India

 Freemasonry was introduced to India in the 1730s by the English.
 The fraternity remained under the jurisdiction of the United Grand Lodge of England through the colonial era.
 An independent Grand Lodge of India was founded in 1961.
 As of February 2011, it has 370 lodges spread across India with more than 14,900 members and is recognised by UGLE.

 The Confederation of United Grand Lodges of India was founded in 2001 and is recognised by the Grand Lodge of Belgium.